mfnch/mfnch.github.io/docs/_articles/premultiplication.md

   <figcaption><strong>Figure:</strong> Non-premultiplied textures tend to be excessively dark
   around borders between full opacity and full transparency.</figcaption>
 </figure>

+Black borders between regions of full transparency and regions of full opacity are one of the main symptoms of not using pre-multiplied textures.
+Darkened borders occur because pixels that are fully transparent (and consequently have zero RGB or have normal fully along the z axis) end up contributing to the colors and normals of the border pixels.

 # What's the solution?